ChaoLi-Microbio/EasyTax_UVSEARCH/README.md

 # Simplfied taxonomy analysis by U/VSEARCH pipeline with Ref databases of gg2/slv138.1
 ## 6 versions of public databases normalized (gg2 and/or slv138.1 are recommended)
-### Note: This is the 16s amplicon dataset process adapted and briefed from EazyAmplicon(https://github.com/YongxinLiu/EasyAmplicon.git) using U/VSEARCH, targeting relatively precise community analysis of bacteria taxonomy.
+### Note: This is the 16s amplicon dataset process adapted and briefed from EazyAmplicon(https://github.com/YongxinLiu/EasyAmplicon.git) using U/VSEARCH, targeting relatively precise identification of bacteria taxonomy.

 Environment deployment:
 1. Download 'db' folder of this project